somedatapacket/docs.humio.com/content/configuration/kafka_configuration.md

 ### global-events
 This is Humio's event sourced database queue.
 This queue will contain small events, and has a pretty low throughput.
 No log data is saved to this queue.
-There should be high number of replicas for this queue.
+There should be a high number of replicas for this queue.
+Humio will raise the number of replicas on this queue to 3 if there are at least 3 brokers in the Kafka cluster.

 Default retention configuration: `retention.ms = 30 days`

 ### global-snapshots
 This is Humio's database snapshot queue.
-This queue will contain fairly large events, and has a pretty low throughput.
+This queue will contain few but fairly large events, and has a pretty low throughput.
 No log data is saved to this queue.
-There should be high number of replicas for this queue.
+There should be a high number of replicas for this queue.
+Humio will raise the number of replicas on this queue to 3 if there are at least 3 brokers in the Kafka cluster.

 Default retention configuration: `retention.ms = 30 days`